 2. Entitlement.
 This is the belief that a person has a right to something.
 This could be a result of arrogance, i.e., “I have a right to that because I am always right.”
 It could also be the result of a law, regulation, or historical precedence.
 A strong belief of entitlement can be extremely costly where the detriments exceed the benefits.
 It would be tough for the Type A person to walk away from something that is rightfully owned.
-That task should be delegated to another to perform a cost-benefit analysis.
+This is a great opportunity to delegate.

 3. Over-Protection.
 This is a serious problem and is an area where advice from another is beneficial.
 If it deals with over-protection of children, it may be necessary to consult with an expert.
 As can be seen in the next section on “Types of Fears,” childhood over-protection is the root cause of many fears and phobias, i.e. abnormal fears.
 They should be resolved as soon as possible and not ignored.

 Spotting over-protection takes a little effort, but it is not difficult.
 A few clues include:

 Do you make more than 3 decisions a day for each child?

 Do you shield them from harm from everyday realities, such as filtering more than a couple G-rated television programs?